 Torches either come with built-in rechargeable batteries, removable rechargeable batteries or disposable batteries.

-Torches with built-in batteries are very handy.
-Often these torches can be charged with a micro-USB, so they can even be charged in your car!
-These torches remove the necessity to rely on having spare batteries around, but the downside is they require charging.
-Plus, you may need to replace the entire torch if the battery fails.
+A rechargeable torches with a built-in battery can be very handy.
+Often, these are USB rechargeable torches meaning they can even be charged from the USB port in your car.
+A rechargeable torch will get rid of the necessity of needing to keep spare batteries around; however, the downside is the time required to recharge.
+Plus, with a USB rechargeable battery you may need to replace the entire torch if the battery fails.

 Torches that use disposable batteries are generally the cheapest to buy, and the output is relatively even, up to when the batteries run out of juice.
 They usually have a good run time (although there’s always the risk someone will remove the batteries to use for another device!).

-Some torches have an eco-mode which will prolong battery life.
-When manufacturers advertise the battery-life-potential of their torches, the figures shown usually refer to the torch being used on its eco or lowest-power setting.
+Some torches have an eco-mode which can prolong battery running time.
+When manufacturers advertise the maximum run time of their torches, the figures shown usually refer to the torch being used on its eco or lowest-power setting.
 Regardless, it’s a good reference to have.

 The Importance of Durability and Weatherproofing